 The image How Antibiotic Resistance Happens is used courtesy of the Centers for Disease Control and Prevention and Melissa Brower.

-We can help stop bacteria becoming resistant and help to stop the spread of resistance bacteria by taking the following steps.
+We can help stop bacteria becoming resistant and help to stop the spread of resistant bacteria by taking the following steps.

 Only take antibiotics prescribed for you